-ATTENDANCE POLICIES, RESPONSIBILITIES AND PROCEDURES According to state law, students are required to attend school.
-Students who are truant shall be reported to the Division of Children and Family Services, and/or the County Attorney.
-Also, schools have the legal right to set attendance standards.
-A student will be considered "truant" from school if the student is inexcusably absent the major portion of either three consecutive school days, five days in a semester, or seven days in a year.
-A student is considered inexcusably absent from school if the student is absent for all or a significant part of a school day without a valid excuse.
-A "significant part of a day" shall mean two or more hours of a school day without a valid excuse.
-A letter will be sent home to the parent/guardian of the student notifying them that the failure of that student to attend school without a valid excuse is in violation of the Kansas Compulsory School Attendance laws and that their son/daughter will be reported truant.
+ATTENDANCE POLICIES, RESPONSIBILITIES AND PROCEDURES

+Under Kansas state law, students are required to attend school regularly.
+Schools also have the legal authority to set attendance standards.

+A student is considered truant if they are inexcusably absent for the major portion of:

+3 consecutive school days,

+5 days in a semester, or

+7 days in a school year.

+An inexcusable absence means being absent for all or a significant part of a school day (defined as 2 or more hours) without a valid excuse.

+If a student meets the criteria for truancy:

+A letter will be sent home to the parent or guardian.

+The student will be reported to the Division of Children and Family Services and/or the County Attorney.

+This policy is in place to comply with the Kansas Compulsory School Attendance laws and to support student success.